TykTechnologies/tyk-operator/docs/installation/installation.md

 Before running the operator

-- A fully functioning & bootstrapped Tyk Gateway installation (OSS or Pro Licensed) needs to be installed and accessible from the K8s cluster that will host the Tyk Operator
+- A fully functioning & bootstrapped Tyk Gateway installation (CE or Pro Licensed) needs to be installed and accessible from the K8s cluster that will host the Tyk Operator
 - A secret in the namespace of your Tyk Operator deployment telling it how to communicate with the Tyk Gateway
 - The CRDs must be registered with the Kubernetes apiserver